Free preview · no sign-up · multi-exchange

 The CRA treats cryptocurrency as a commodity, not currency.
 Selling, swapping, spending, or gifting crypto triggers a taxable event.
 Capital gains are reported on Schedule 3 of your T1 income tax return.
 If crypto trading is your primary business, gains may be treated as fully taxable business income instead of capital gains.

 The ACB is the weighted average cost of all units of a particular cryptocurrency you hold.
 Each time you buy more, the average cost is recalculated across all your holdings.
 When you sell, your capital gain or loss is the difference between the sale proceeds and the ACB of the units sold.
-DYOR.tax currently provides FIFO-based transaction P&L and Canadian filing support, so compare the output against ACB rules before filing.
+DYOR.tax calculates running ACB from the complete history you provide.
+Review spouse, affiliated-person, and omitted off-platform activity that the supplied data cannot reveal.

 Under current law, 50% of your net capital gains are included in your taxable income.
-A 2024 proposal to increase this to 2/3 for gains over $250,000 was not proceeded with in Budget 2025.
+A 2024 proposal to increase this to 2/3 for gains over $250,000 was not proceeded with in the 2026 Spring Economic Update.
 Capital losses can offset capital gains from any source.

 Yes.
 Exchanging one cryptocurrency for another (for example, trading ETH for BTC) is a disposition.
 You must calculate the capital gain or loss based on the fair market value of the crypto you received at the time of the swap.
 This includes stablecoin conversions as well.